-A content-based health check is one that has additional success criteria.
-With a content-based check, the response string from your backend is compared to an expected string.
-Use a content-based health check to instruct the health check probe to more completely validate your backend's response.
+A content-based health check is one whose success criteria depends on evaluation of an expected response string.
+Use a content-based health check to instruct Google Cloud health check probes to more completely validate your backend's response.

-You configure an HTTP, HTTPS, or HTTP/2 content-based health check by specifying an expected response string, and, optionally, defining a request path.
-For more details, refer to Success criteria for HTTP, HTTPS, and HTTP/2.
+You configure an HTTP, HTTPS, or HTTP/2 content-based health check by specifying an expected response string, and optionally by defining a request path.
+For more details, see Success criteria for HTTP, HTTPS, and HTTP/2.

-You configure an SSL or TCP content-based health check by specifying an expected response string, and, optionally, a request string.
-For more details, refer to Success criteria for SSL and TCP.
+You configure an SSL or TCP content-based health check by specifying an expected response string, and optionally by defining a request string.
+For more details, see Success criteria for SSL and TCP.

 Certificates and health checks

-GCP health check probe systems do not perform certificate validation, even for protocols that require that your backends use certificates (SSL, HTTPS, and HTTP/2).
-As examples:
+Google Cloud health check probers do not perform certificate validation, even for protocols that require that your backends use certificates (SSL, HTTPS, and HTTP/2)—for example:

 - You can use self-signed certificates or certificates signed by any certificate authority (CA).

 - Certificates that have expired or that are not yet valid are acceptable.

 Hostheader or DNS PTR record.

 Health checks that use any protocol, but not legacy health checks, allow you to